 Conduct Disorder (CD)

-Conduct Disorder often exhibits as delinquent behaviour.
-It is far more common in boys than girls, and around 5% of ten year old children are believed to have CD.
+Conduct Disorder is often exhibited as delinquent behaviour.
+It is far more common in boys than girls, and around 5% of ten-year-old children are believed to have CD.
 It is common for children diagnosed with CD to also receive an ADHD diagnosis.
 Some behaviours exhibited by children with conduct disorder include:

-• Failure to fulfil required tasks or take responsibility.
-Can include skipping school.
+- Failure to fulfil required tasks or take responsibility.
+This can include skipping school.

 Oppositional Defiant Disorder (ODD)